Is the Annual Performance Appraisal Moving Beyond Monetary Compensation?

 - Flexible working arrangements: Offering flexibility in working hours and remote working options can significantly improve employee satisfaction and work-life balance.

-- Professional development opportunities: Investing in training, mentorship programmes, and career advancement opportunities demonstrates a commitment to employee growth and development.
+- Professional development opportunities: Investing in training, mentorship programs, and career advancement opportunities demonstrates a commitment to employee growth and development.

 - Recognition and awards: Publicly recognising employees’ achievements and milestones fosters a culture of appreciation and motivation.

-- Work-life balance initiatives: Providing sabbatical options and wellness programmes supports employees’ overall well-being.
+- Work-life balance initiatives: Providing sabbatical options and wellness programs support employees’ overall well-being.

 - Career growth and advancement: Clear pathways for promotion and opportunities to take on new responsibilities encourage long-term commitment and loyalty.